Thermodynamics

 The changes take place in our surroundings.
 The point is how this system is changed and what are the factors which cause this change and affect the surroundings.

-changes in the environment.
-And which factors are involved in this change and
+Thermodynamics is about how our system changes with the changes in the environment.
+And which factors are involved in this change and how they affect the surroundings.

 Table to content: